Try these exercises once daily to improve posture:

 Standing Exercise Two Legs: Start seated with two feet flat on the floor.
 Press into glutes to come up to standing.
 Keep big toes planted on floor.
 Do not lean forward!
 Imagine sliding back up a wall behind you.
 Watch that toes don't lift off the floor.
 Sit back down without leaning torso forward in space.

-Take these 5 exercises home, try them out, and let me know how it felt.
-If you need some words of encouragement, or extra support I am here to help.
-Book a private session with me and we can go into much more detail on these exercises and more!
+Take these 5 exercises home, try them out, and let us know how it felt.
+If you need some words of encouragement, or extra support we are here to help.
+Book a private session with one of our expert instructors, so we can go into much more detail on these exercises!